LiquidSmokeX64/coffee/README.md

 5. Cosmic Desktop is still very new thus has some minor bugs it's developers need to resolve.
 6. Fullscreen Games (Steam) may not appear properly in Cosmic.
   [Workaround: Use Gamescope. ie: "gamescope -h 1080 -H 1080 -r 144 -f -- %command%" launch option]
-7. The latest version of polkit is causing password input issues in Cosmic.
-  [Workaround: Use "sudo downgrade polkit" and select version 125 to workaround this till the developers resolve this issue]

 - **Note: LiveIso User password/s are "coffee"**
 ------------------------------------